chasemc/chtc_scripts/antismash/README.md

 Install antismash and create a transferable environment using the commands in `create_conda_exe.sh`

-> Note: If building on CHTC: the final conda env is ~9GB before compression and the final file is approximately 4 GB compressed.
+> Note: If building on CHTC: the final conda env is ~9 GB before compression and the final file is approximately 4 GB compressed.

 # 2: Transfer to staging